-EAST RIVER WATERFRONT ACCESS--Connecting the East River Waterfront to its neighboring Lower Manhattan areas of South Street Seaport, Chinatown, the Lower East Side, and East River Park is critical to improving public access to and utilization of the waterfront area.
+--EAST RIVER WATERFRONT ACCESS--Connecting the East River Waterfront to its neighboring Lower Manhattan areas of South Street Seaport, Chinatown, the Lower East Side, and East River Park is critical to improving public access to and utilization of the waterfront area.
 The project would improve the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and today function only as city streets and roadbeds.
 Once a place to berth ships for repairs and maintenance, the slips have been filled in and leave a wide corridor between City blocks.
-In addition, the project also improves the north-south connection between the East River Park and the proposed East River Waterfront Esplanade by opening an area of roadway that is currently inaccessible. --The East River Waterfront Access project would redesign Catherine Slip, Rutgers Slip, and Montgomery Slips as median open spaces with unifying elements such as seating, paving, and plantings.
-Peck Slip's historic character would be reinforced by a new vibrant pedestrian plaza with a similar planting vocabulary and punctuated by a water feature, recalling the days when the East River actually flowed into the slips.
+In addition, the project also improves the north-south connection between the East River Park and the proposed East River Waterfront Esplanade by opening an area of roadway that is currently inaccessible.
+The East River Waterfront Access project will redesign Catherine Slip, Rutgers Slip, and Montgomery Slips as median open spaces with unifying elements such as seating, paving, and plantings.
+Peck Slip's historic character will be reinforced by a new vibrant pedestrian plaza with a similar planting vocabulary and punctuated by a water feature, recalling the days when the East River actually flowed into the slips.
 The project improves the existing conditions on these slips by providing multiple easy and attractive pedestrian access points from the waterfront to the interior of Lower Manhattan.
-The project would also allow for improved north-south access by opening the closed-off roadway next to Pier 42 to create a walkway and bikeway on the waterside section of the road with a berm parallel to the walkway/bikeway.
-The berm would be located along the at-grade portion of the FDR Drive and act as a buffer between the waterfront and vehicular traffic.--PROGRAM OBJECTIVES--The improvements to the historic slips and streets would enhance existing spaces, provide more usable public open space, and increase direct public access to the East River ---PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
-North-south access improvements are made south of East River Park to the upland portion of Pier 42.--BENEFICIARIES--This project would benefit residents, workers, and visitors to Lower Manhattan with its enhanced open space.
-The neighborhoods directly adjacent to the project are the South Street Seaport, Chinatown and the Lower East Side, all of which would benefit from the project. --SCHEDULE--Activities related to this project are anticipated to begin in 2005, and continue through 2008.--FEDERAL AND OTHER RESOURCES-- LMDC proposes to allocate up to \$10,420,000 for the East River Waterfront Access .-- TOTAL ESTIMATED COST--The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$10,420,000.
+The project will also allow for improved north-south access by opening the closed-off roadway next to Pier 42 to create a walkway and bikeway on the waterside section of the road with a berm parallel to the walkway/bikeway.
+The berm will be located along the at-grade portion of the FDR Drive and act as a buffer between the waterfront and vehicular traffic. -- PROGRAM OBJECTIVES -- The improvements to the historic slips and streets will enhance existing spaces, provide more usable public open space, and increase direct public access to the East River. --PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
+North-south access improvements are made south of East River Park to the upland portion of Pier 42. --BENEFICIARIES--This project will benefit residents, workers, and visitors to Lower Manhattan with its enhanced open space.
+The neighborhoods directly adjacent to the project are the South Street Seaport, Chinatown and the Lower East Side, all of which would benefit from the project. --SCHEDULE--Activities related to this project began in 2006 and continue through 2011. --ALLOCATIONS IN PARTIAL ACTION PLAN- In September 2005, \$10,420,000 was allocated in PAP 10 for this activity.

 PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
-North-south access improvements are made south of East River Park to the upland portion of Pier 42.
+North-south access improvements are made south of East River Park to the upland portion of Pier 42